dimajix/flowman/docs/spec/expressions.md

 # Script Expressions

-Flowman allows to use *expressions* at many places in the YAML specification files.
+Flowman allows using *expressions* at many places in the YAML specification files.
 For example, you can reference variables defined in the `environment` section or also access a set of predefined objects inside values.

 Flowman uses [Apache Velocity](https://velocity.apache.org/) as the template engine.
 Please also read